Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 PROGRAM OUT:
 ```

-Turning back to the full dump, after the text output there is a block of noop codes.
+Turning back to the full dump, after the text output there is a block of no-op codes.
 The next interesting set of instructions start at `5483`.

 ```
 5483  set  reg[0]       4